leminhtuan2015/Today-I-Learn/network/proxy.md

  - A HTTP Proxy will only proxy connections that use the http protocol
  - A SOCKS proxy is operating at a lower level and so an application, which supports SOCKS proxying, can use it to proxy a connection.
 Tor uses SOCKS because it is opens up the range of applications that can use it (IRC, SSH, etc)

+### What’s the Difference Between a VPN and a Proxy?
+ - Virtual Private Networks, like proxies, make your traffic appear as if it comes from a remote IP address.